Scheduled MonumentsWalesTomen y Castell

 What is Tomen y Castell?

-Tomen y Castell is a motte and bailey castle located in Conwy, Wales, dating to the Norman period following the conquest of North Wales in the late twelfth century.
+Tomen y Castell is a motte-and-bailey castle situated in Conwy, Wales, dating to the Norman period following the late eleventh-century conquest of North Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CN196.

 What period does Tomen y Castell date from?

 Tomen y Castell dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tomen y Castell?